akio-tomiya/Gaugefields.jl/docs/codex/su3_embedded_instanton/topological_charge_method_roadmap.md

   Gaugefields.jl.
 - Coarse instanton tests should check method consistency and sign/block invariants, not claim continuum integer charge too strongly.
-- Public methods should only be enabled after both scalar and density tests are in place.
+- Additional public methods should only be enabled after both scalar and density tests are in place.